 In the graphs above, each point represents the average concentration within a year.
 The vertical bars indicate the variation in that measurement.
+The horizontal lines show the average concentration during the previous 5 years and the historical average

 How You Can Help